christinegp/docs/index.md

 Challenges form a key component of member activity on the program.
 You can use the Stellar Program to create, target and manage challenges as well as challenge response from members.

 **[Communications](./concepts/communications)**
-Communications govern the means to interact and communicate with members via News Feeds, notifications and emials.
+Communications govern the means to interact and communicate with members via News Feeds, Messages and Emails.

 * *News Feeds*: A forum that serves as the main communication channel with members
-* *Push Notifications*: Specify messages to be pushed to members as notifications through the mobile app.
+* *Push Messages*: Specify notifications to be pushed to members as messages through the mobile app.
 * *Operational Emails*: Define emails to be sent to members for operational use-cases (i.e. For password recovery, welcome messages, etc).
 * *Promotional Emails*: Define emails to be sent to members for promotional use-cases (i.e. Sending batch emails for a new campaign).